Kinglos01/Capstone-Project/README.md

 The shipping address must follow the following criteria, it must be written as **STREET ADDRESS(Allows all characters), CITY(Allows all characters), STATE(2 letter characters), ZIPCODE(5 number digits)**, this field is currently mandatory but may change in later versions.

+The status field must follow the following criteria, it must be one of the four terms, **Delivered, Not Delivered, En-Route, or Unknown**

 The item fields must follow the following criteria, unknown as of now.

 ### Contributors